syncfusion-content/asp.netwebforms-docs/aspnet/Tile/Add-Group-Tiles.md

-To render column grouped tile, you need to render the number of tiles inside a <div> element with class ‘column’.
-Then that column group element is appended to a <div> with class ‘group’.
+To render column grouped tile, you need to render the number of tiles inside a &lt;div&gt; element with class ‘column’.
+Then that column group element is appended to a &lt;div&gt; with class ‘group’.

-To render small-col-2 grouped tile, you need to render the number of tiles inside a <div> element with class ‘small-col-2’.
-Then that small-col-2 group element is appended to a <div> with class ‘column’.
-Then you need to append those column inside the main group <div> element.
+To render small-col-2 grouped tile, you need to render the number of tiles inside a &lt;div&gt; element with class ‘small-col-2’.
+Then that small-col-2 group element is appended to a &lt;div&gt; with class ‘column’.
+Then you need to append those column inside the main group &lt;div&gt; element.

  Refer to the following code examples.